 For example, if a student hands in an assessment 1 day late and receives an original mark of 60%, the students will receive an adjusted mark of 50%.

-Any assessment not completed will impact on Semester grades; in some cases, failure to hand in an assessment may result in non-completion of the course.
+Any assessment not completed will impact on course marks.
+In some cases, failure to submit an assessment may result in non-completion of the course.

 Unplanned absence on a due date